EMoniSmall/azurecrashcourse/README.md

 <h3>Creating Your First Resource Group</h3>

-Step 1: Click into "Resource Groups" under Azure services (or you can search it in the search bar above).
+Step 1: Click on "Resource Groups" under Azure services (or you can search it in the search bar above).
 You will come to the following screen.

 ![image](https://github.com/EMoniSmall/azurecrashcourse/assets/166156618/812b59f4-214a-4fb5-867d-3de99e5cc966)